-- purpose of the Accessibility for Ontarians with Disabilities Act, 2005 and the requirements of the customer service standard - Aviva Canada policies related to the customer service standard - how to interact and communicate with people with various types of disabilities - how to interact with people with disabilities who use an assistive device or require the assistance of a service animal or a support person - what to do if a person with a disability is having difficulty in accessing goods, services or facilities When there is a legislative change or change to Aviva's accessibility policy, employees will receive communication and we will embed in our training.
-Multi-Year Accessibility Plan Aviva Canada has a multi-year accessibility plan with actions.
-This plan is reviewed and updated at a minimum every 5 years.
+- purpose of the Accessibility for Ontarians with Disabilities Act, 2005 and the requirements of the customer service standard - Aviva Canada policies related to the customer service standard - how to interact and communicate with people with various types of disabilities - how to interact with people with disabilities who use an assistive device or require the assistance of a service animal or a support person - what to do if a person with a disability is having difficulty in accessing goods, services or facilities

+Where there has been a material change made to legislation or to our accessibility policies, employees will receive further training.

+Multi-Year Accessibility Plan

+Aviva Canada has a multi-year accessibility plan to outline the policies and actions that it will put into place.
+This plan is updated regularly and at least once every 5 years.

 We will provide our Multi-Year Accessibility plan in an accessible format upon request.

+Feedback process

-Feedback process Our ultimate goal is to meet expectations, while serving persons with disabilities.
+Our ultimate goal is to meet and surpass expectations while serving persons with disabilities.
 Comments on our services regarding how well those expectations are being met are welcome and appreciated.

-Feedback regarding the way Aviva Canada provides goods or services to people with disabilities can be made by contacting the Office of the Complaint Examiner at: Aviva Canada Inc.
+Feedback regarding the way Aviva Canada provides goods or services to people with disabilities can be made by contacting the Office of the Ombudsman at:

+Aviva Canada Inc.

-10 Aviva Way, Suite 100 Markham, Ontario L6G 0G1
+10 Aviva Way, Suite 100 Markham, Ontario L6G 0G1 ombuds.ca@aviva.com Toll free: 1-877-689-3634

-Email: plainte-complaint.ca@aviva.com

-Toll free: 1-877-689-3634

 Fax: 416-615-4239

 Or by completing the online feedback form found on www.aviva.ca website via the "Accessibility" link located at the bottom of the page.

-Complaints will be addressed according to complaint categories already established in our Company's complaint management procedures.
+Complaints will be addressed according to complaint categories already established in our company's complaint management procedures.

 Anyone that provides formal feedback will receive acknowledgement of their feedback, along with any resulting actions based on concerns or complaints.

 We will make sure our feedback process is accessible to people with disabilities by providing or arranging for accessible formats and communication supports, upon request.

 Modifications to this or other policies

 We are committed to developing policies that respect and promote the dignity and independence of people with disabilities.
 Therefore, no changes will be made to this policy before considering the impact on people with disabilities.
 Any policy of Aviva Canada that does not respect and promote the dignity and independence of people with disabilities will be modified or removed.

-Reviewed Owner Updated
+Reviewed Owner Updated People Function/Entity July 20, 2023

-People Function/Entity June 25, 2025

 Copyright and all other intellectual property rights without limitation in this document and its contents are the exclusive property of Aviva Canada Inc. The unauthorized copying, reproduction, distribution or other use of any part of this document or its contents is strictly prohibited.

 APPENDIX A - DEFINITIONS

 DISABILITY:

-- Any degree of physical disability, infirmity, malformation or disfigurement that is caused by bodily injury, birth defect or illness and, without limiting the generality of the foregoing, includes diabetes, mellitus, epilepsy, a brain injury, any degree of paralysis, amputation, lack of physical co-ordination, blindness or visual impediment, deafness or hearing impediment, muteness or speech impediment, or physical reliance on a guide dog or other service animal or on a wheelchair or other remedial appliance or device; - A condition of mental impairment or a developmental disability; - A learning disability, or dysfunction in one or more of the processes involved in understanding or using symbols or spoken language; - A mental disorder; or - An injury or disability for which benefits were claimed or received under the insurance plan established under the Workplace Safety and Insurance Act, 1997 ASSISTIVE DEVICE:
+- Any degree of physical disability, infirmity, malformation or disfigurement that is caused by bodily injury, birth defect or illness and, without limiting the generality of the foregoing, includes diabetes, mellitus, epilepsy, a brain injury, any degree of paralysis, amputation, lack of physical co-ordination, blindness or visual impediment, deafness or hearing impediment, muteness or speech impediment, or physical reliance on a guide dog or other service animal or on a wheelchair or other remedial appliance or device; - A condition of mental impairment or a developmental disability; - A learning disability, or dysfunction in one or more of the processes involved in understanding or using symbols or spoken language; - A mental disorder; or - An injury or disability for which benefits were claimed or received under the insurance plan established under the Workplace Safety and Insurance Act, 1997